-850 Technology and Literacy for Students with Mild Disabilities with Mild Disabilities Summer.
-3(3-0) P: CEP 840 R: Open to graduate students in the Special Education major and open to masters students in the Education major.
+850 Technology and Literacy for Students with Mild Disabilities

+Summer.
+3(3-0) P: CEP 840 R: Open to graduate students in the Special Education major and open to master's students in the Education major.

 Use of technology to improve literacy learning and performance for students with mild disabilities.